comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 - Commit, and push these changes to the remote repository on Github.
 - Go to the URL for your Github repository, which should be at [http://<insert>], where you should be able to click on `team_values.md` and see your values nicely formatted!

+**Goal**: The end result should be your team values, formatted properly and looking professional.

-Show your legend your beautifully-formatted team values.
+**Deliverable**: Show your legend your beautifully-formatted team values.

 ---